BingcongLi/VaSSO/README.md

 ### Useful config

 The configs can be found in `configs/default_cfg.py`.
-Some important ones are listed below。
+Some important ones are listed below.

 - `--opt`.
-The optimizer to use, e.g., `--sgd` for SGD, `--sam-sgd` for SAM with SGD as base optimizer, `vasso-adam` for VaSSO with adam as base optimizer.
+The optimizer to use, e.g., `--sgd` for SGD, `--sam-sgd` for SAM with base optimizer SGD, `vasso-adam` for VaSSO with base optimizer ADAM.
 - `--dataset`.
-The dataset for training, choices = [`CIFAR10_base`, `CIFAR10_cutout`, `CIFAR100_base`, `CIFAR100_cutout`, `ImageNet_base`].
+The dataset for training, choices = [`CIFAR10_cutout`, `CIFAR100_cutout`, `ImageNet_base`].
 - `--model`.
 The model to be trained, e.g., `resnet18`, `wideresnet28x10`.
 - `--rho`.
 The perturbing radius for SAM, e.g., `--rho 0.1`.
 - `--theta`.
 The hyperparameter of moving average for VaSSO, e.g., `--theta 0.9`.

 ### Training

-You can simply run
+As an easy start, you can run the command below to train wideresnets.
 ```
 bash train.sh
 ```

-or customize the command line.
-For example, if you hope to train Resnet18 on CIFAR10 with SGD:
+You can also customize the command line.
+For example, if you hope to train a Resnet18 on CIFAR10 with SGD:

 ```bash
 python train.py --model resnet18 --dataset CIFAR10_cutout --datadir [your path to dataset] --opt sgd --lr 0.05 --weight_decay 5e-4 --seed [how about 3107]
 ```

-Try out training a ResNet18 on CIFAR10 with VaSSO.
+Try out a ResNet18 on CIFAR10 trained with VaSSO:

 ```bash
 python train.py --model resnet18 --dataset CIFAR10_cutout --datadir [your path to dataset] --opt vasso-sgd --weight_decay 1e-3  --seed [how about 3107]